Voltstro-Studios/VoltRpc/docs/articles/setup.md

 First, create the projects listed above, use whatever name you want, however I'd recommend something like `<ProjectName>.Client`.

-> [!NOTE]
+> [!INFO]
 > For this setup we will be using TCP.
 [Other communication layers](communication-layers.md) are available.

 ## Installation

-You will need to install the [VoltRpc NuGet package](https://www.nuget.org/packages/VoltRpc/) and VoltRpc's proxy .NET source generator.
+You will need to install both the [VoltRpc package](https://www.nuget.org/packages/VoltRpc), and the [VoltRpc.Proxy.Generator package](https://www.nuget.org/packages/VoltRpc.Proxy.Generator) from NuGet.
 More info on the generator can be [found on it's page](proxy-generation.md).

 You can add the NuGet packages using your IDE's NuGet package manager, or by adding it to your project's `.csproj` file.